yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 Bash is available on most Unix and Linux systems, so if you're using one of these, you've probably already got it.

+-  You do not have Linux?
+[Try 1 for free!](https://blog.yahya-abulhaj.dev/containers-docker-or-what-exactly-is-that#heading-why-not-begin-with-vms-first)

 Open a terminal and type the following command to see if Bash is installed on your system:

 ```bash